-When I lived in Arizona my favorite coffee house – Raging Sage – served up delectable scones in all flavors imaginable.
-Apricot was my absolute favorite, but really any flavor, including their honey jalapeño version, was something to wake up early for.
+When I lived in Tucson, Arizona, my favorite coffee house, Raging Sage, served up delectable scones in all flavors imaginable.
+Apricot is absolute favorite, but really any flavor, including the honey-jalapeño version, was something to wake up early for.

 I still order their coffee direct to my doorstep.
 The mailman usually comments on how his truck smells like coffee all day.
 Lucky him!

-The ultimate tool for mixing batter is this Dough Whisk.
-I don’t bake too often, but when I do, this whisk comes in handy and I highly recommend it!
+The ultimate tool for mixing batters of all kinds is this Dough Whisk.
 The concentric circles are a unique design that helps you to blend your batter without over-mixing it and making your baked good tough.
+It’s a great foodie gift for bakers!

 - 3/4 to 1 cup powdered sugar